mjhosawa/git-commands-handbook/README.md

 # Git Commands Handbook

-This guide provides easy-to-use Git commands that have been my go-to tools throughout my coding journey.
+This guide provides easy-to-use Git commands with simple explanation that have been my go-to tools throughout my coding journey.

 ## Commands